Skip to the main content.

 The five levels of EML are:

-1. Emerging – Client needs are addressed, but typically in one-off ways that lack process.
-All client relationships start at the chaotic level until their needs are understood and appropriate processes are implemented.
+1. Chaotic – Client needs are addressed, but typically in one-off ways that lack process.
+All client relationships start at a chaotic level until their needs are understood and appropriate processes are implemented.

 2. Structured – Problem reports and service requests come into service teams with complete information to reduce the time it takes to resolve issues and address opportunities.

-3. Informative – Information flows transparently to clients in ways they can understand and consume without much effort.
+3. Transparent– Information flows transparently to clients in ways they can understand and consume without much effort.

 4. Collaborative – With requests and information flowing bidirectionally, IT service teams and clients are working from the same data and begin to effectively collaborate to address outstanding issues and new challenges.